mike0618/13ET_Piano/README.md

-This is a 13 Tone Equal Temperament Piano written in Python -
+These are 13 and 17 Tone Equal Temperament Pianos written in Python -
 FIRST TIME RUN:
 ```